nicholasf/ectypes.js/README.md

 ```

 In the above example, the simpleStrategy has defined a function named 'build' accepting the arguments '(modelName, values, callback)'.
-Ectypes builds a *producer* function mapping to the strategy function and passing it the appropriate data.
+Ectypes builds a *producer* function mapping to the *strategy's* function and passing it the appropriate data.

-If you wanted to override the value of the title in some circumstances:
+If you wanted to override the value of some test data in some circumstances (to set up relations to other objects, etc.):

 ```
 ctx.Project.build({title: 'Someone else'}, function(err, project){